Exhibit Application Information

 Due Date for Submissions and Posting of Results:

-- All submissions must be received by the Programs and Communications office by Friday, May 16, 2014 at 12 noon.
+- The submissions must be received by the Programs and Communications Department by Friday, October 24, 2014 at noon.

-- The committee's selections will be posted at www.newtonfreelibrary.net by July 15, 2014 on the Exhibits page under the Events tab.
+- The committee's selections will be posted at www.newtonfreelibrary.net Thursday, January 15, 2015 on the Exhibits page under the Events tab.

 - If selected we will snail mail you a packet with further instructions.